philuttley/stats-methods-24/_episodes/12-mcmc.md

 Note that here we choose a simple uniform prior when certain limits are satisfied.
 In particular, we limit the cut-off energy and normalisation to both be positive, while the cut-off energy is also limited to be less than 20 GeV.

-Now we will run the sampler to sample our `llwithprior` function (if not using a prior you could also call `LogLikelihood2` directly.
+Now we will run the sampler.
 In order for the fit to map out the distribution properly, we  generate 10000 samples for each walker.
 Since this may take some time, we will also incorporate parallel processing to obtain faster results with a modern multi-core computer.
 This can be done simply by using `Pool` from the `multiprocess` module.

 ```python
 from multiprocess import Pool